walterhiggins/WMPJS/book-outline.md

 Tip: You can quickly perform the previous command at the in-game prompt by pressing the / key and then pressing the UP Arrow key.

 The numbers which Math.random() returns are called floating point numbers.
 You might not think there are any numbers between 0 and 1 but there are in fact many, many, numbers.
-It's this range of numbers which JavaScript uses.
 The actual range of numbers is 0.
 0000000000000000 to 0.
 9999999999999999.
 That's 9 Quadrillion, 999 Trillion, 999 billion, 999 million, 999 thousand and 999 possible numbers.
+JavaScript uses this range of numbers when picking a random number.

 ### A special 6-sided dice.
 A regular 6-sided dice has numbers from 1 through 6 printed or etched on each of the 6 sides.
 That's because we typically count from 1.
 The number 1 is usually the starting point when we want to count up to something.
 JavaScript (like many programming languages) is different.
 In JavaScript counting begins at the number 0.
-So if you want to count 10 numbers, where normally you'd count from 1 to 10 ...
+So if you want to count 10 numbers, where normally you'd count ...

 1, 2, 3, 4, 5, 6, 7, 8, 9, 10